ideaChenGo/FS2/README.md

 ![electronics Schematics](https://fasarek.de/assets/fs2/Schematic_FS2-Camera_FS2_201810.png)

+### Requirements to compile this

+To compile this on Arduino and upload it to your ESP8266 board you will need the following

+   WiFiManager library in it's latest version (Check credit links) [Understanding how SPIFFS work and the library to upload a data folder](http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html) This is because the Camera configuration is saved in a config.json file using SPI Flash File System
+   Please rename the config.json.dist to config.json and configure it to fit your system [Button2](https://github.com/LennartHennigs/Button2) Arduino Library to simplify working with buttons.
+It allows you to use callback functions to track single, double, triple and long clicks.
+   The camera is a pure WiFi camera so it needs an upload endpoint, made in any language, that takes the POST request and uploads the image, responding with the image full URL.
+For an example about this please check my repository [repository php-gallery](https://github.com/martinberlin/php-gallery)

+### Known limitations and bugs

+My C++ skills to make a POST request may not work sometimes, WiFi can be not stable, and also the ESP8266 "System on a chip" boards are not meant to upload an Elephant in the internet.
+So 1 of 20 pictures may fail and will fail.
+But well is not so tragic.
+Just do not expect a super high resolution.
+And start with Arducam 2MP, before going any further.
+Resolution in 2MP can be 1600x1200 jpeg, filesize anywhere between 50 and 100K.
+That takes here with fast WiFi about 4 / 5 seconds and connected through a mobile hotspot some seconds more.
+This resolutions was so far the best in my tests because going higher, you get more resolution, but also a higher fail rate.
+For a PHP upload endpoint please check the upload.php sample using my [repository php-gallery](https://github.com/martinberlin/php-gallery) (A bootstrap4 very simple PHP gallery)

 ### Credits

 [tablatronix WiFiManager](https://github.com/tzapu/WiFiManager) The amazing, configurable, extendable WiFiManager library made by tablatronix is the ground basement of this Camera